 The world of parenting is shifting.
-We are leaving behind a way of parenting that was rooted in the industrial era and viewed children as property, and embracing the idea that our children are small humans with legitimate human rights.
-As a society, we are beginning to understand that children need our acceptance, understanding, and guidance to help them develop the inner compass and emotional intelligence to navigate adolescence and evolve into adults who know how to be in relationship with others, speak up, and set boundaries for themselves.
+We are leaving behind “traditional” styles of parenting that treat children as property, and embracing the idea that our children are small humans with legitimate human rights.
+As a society, we are beginning to understand that children need our acceptance, understanding, and guidance to help them develop the inner compass and emotional intelligence.
+This helps them sail through adolescence and into adulthood as individuals who know how to be in relationship with others, speak up, and set boundaries for themselves.
 The way we speak to our children is changing.
 The way we respond to “misbehavior” is changing.
 We are entering a new parenting paradigm.

-Throughout the month of September, we’ll be diving into various facets of the new parenting paradigm.
+This post is the first in a series examining various aspects of the new parenting paradigm.
 But what does that even mean?
 Are new ways of parenting just a fad, or is there something deeper going on?

 Children’s Rights Movement